 In this practical degree programme, you learn to scale-up laboratory results to the industrial scale.
 Two aspects that play important roles are the high-quality supervision provided for students in small groups and the excellent exchange enabled between students and teachers.

 The close link with practice and the orientation towards innovation of this degree programme enables students to carry out high-quality, structured research work and to develop innovative systems with a scientific basis to convert biogenic resources into energy and high-quality products economically and with great ecological responsibility as part of a modern bioeconomy.

-According to the curriculum, graduates of the following bachelor’s programmes offered at TU Graz and University of Graz will be accepted without an admission procedure:
+Graduates of the following bachelor’s programmes at TU Graz or the University of Graz:

 Graduates of all other degree programmes offered at the TU Graz or, in the case of a NAWI Graz programme, the University of Graz can apply for admission at the Registration Office without an admission procedure.

 If you have already been admitted to a degree programme at TU Graz, or have studied at TU Graz before, please come to the registration office in person to complete your admission during the admission period.